airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/analytics-faqs.md

 <summary>What do Conversations mean?</summary>

-Conversations are the unique chat sessions visitors engage with your EleApi during their visit.
+Conversations are the unique chat sessions visitors engage with your eleapi during their visit.
 You can track your conversations with your dashboard and the inbox dashboard.
 A conversation terminates when a user closes the chat widget.

 </details>